-• Payload Sonar
+• Payload Structure Sonar

-This is in addition to the eight standard sonar transmitter/receivers, and includes eight sonar units and a controller, which mounts in the payload bay.
+This is in addition to the two standard front and two rear sonar pairs, and includes four sonar pairs and a controller, which mounts in the payload bay.
+Each sonar pair consists of one emitter and one receiver.